-- a) To provide non-essential services, who may or may not be hired by the home or the resident and/or their substitute decision maker; and/or. - b) For social reasons (e.g., family members or friends) that the resident or their substitute decision-maker assess as different from direct care, including care related to cognitive stimulation, meaningful connection and relational continuity.
+- a) To provide non-essential services, who may or may not be hired by the home or the resident and/or their substitute decision maker; and/or, - b) For social reasons (e.g. family members or friends) that the resident or their substitute decision-maker assess as different from direct care, including care related to cognitive stimulation, meaningful connection and relational continuity.

+5.0 ACCESS TO HOMES

-5.0 Access to Homes and Outbreak Areas Under Directive #3, homes must have a visitor policy that specifies that essential visitors are the only type of visitors allowed when a resident is self-isolating or symptomatic, or the home is in an outbreak.
+Under Directive #3, homes must have a visitor policy that specifies that essential visitors are the only type of visitors allowed when a resident is self-isolating or symptomatic, or the home is in an outbreak.
+This policy should also include provisions around the home's ability to support and implement all required public health measures as well as infection prevention and control (IPAC) practices.